 As a result, in the head-to-head battle of on-premise vs cloud, on-premise once again intimidates the cloud.

-In the view of on-premise vs cloud, I believe on-premises will prevail since you will have your own IT personnel to look after your data and your security procedures in place, so there is no way for attackers to peek into your data.
+In the view of on-premise vs cloud, I believe on-premises will prevail since you will have your IT personnel to look after your data and your security procedures in place, so there is no way for attackers to peek into your data.

 Cloud computing, on the other hand, there has been a slew of high-profile cloud security breaches.
-Employees' personal information, such as login credentials, to the theft of intellectual property are among the real-time security concerns.
+Employees' personal information, such as login credentials, to the theft of intellectual property, are among the real-time security concerns.

 I hope I've piqued your interest in learning more about or in the context of on-premise vs. cloud, and I'm confident you've concluded that on-premise is the more secure and trustworthy alternative.

-Troop Messenger strongly advocates on-premise software or on-premise chat, despite its ability to install in the form of SaaS, Chat APIs & SDKs, given the current and unfortunate future scenarios where our data is sold or exploited against us unethically by invaders.
+If you want to know our stand between on-premise vs cloud, Troop Messenger strongly advocates on-premise software or on-premise chat, despite its ability to install in the form of SaaS, Chat APIs & SDKs, given the current and unfortunate future scenarios where our data is sold or exploited against us unethically by invaders.